ebennett-ghd/dhi-1d-results-summary/README.md

 Notes:
-the "--XXX_XXX" type arguments are simply more verbose versions with the same function as their one character version items in CAPITALS indicate parameters to be defined by the userr any path including filename that contains a space character will need to be delimited with "" (avoidance of space characters is preferred) for INPUT_DIRECTORY do not include a trailing "\" character output files will overwrite any existing files
+the "--XXX_XXX" type arguments are simply more verbose versions with the same function as their one character version items in CAPITALS indicate parameters to be defined by the user any path including filename that contains a space character will need to be delimited with "" (avoidance of space characters is preferred) for INPUT_DIRECTORY do not include a trailing "\" character output files will overwrite any existing files